physionetchallenges/physionetchallenges.github.io/2021/index.md

 (** Must include preliminary scores.)

-(*** Must include final scores, your ranking in the Challenge, and any updates to your work as a result of feedback after presenting at CinC.)
+(*** Must include final scores, your ranking in the Challenge, and any updates to your work as a result of feedback after presenting at CinC.
+This final paper daedline is earlier than the deadline given by CinC so that we can check these details.)

 To be eligible for the open-source award, you must do all the following: